 I'm the proud Mom of 3 young adults, a small business (Information Technology, Cyber Security) owner with my husband of 27 years, Joe; and our family has lived in Derry together since 2015 with our Pomeranian, Trixie.

 I've always been a community organizer and a human rights activist.
 I've been involved with too many projects over the years to list.
-One that I'm very proud of was the founding of Eve Rising, a grassroots advocacy group for women.
+One that I'm particularly proud of was the founding of Eve Rising, a grassroots advocacy group for women.
 We ran events that brought women in business, art, and music together while raising awareness of international women's issues and raising money for local women's non-profits.
 I was the invited speaker for the first International Women's Day Event in Boston.

 I was also a professional and award-winning singer, booking agent, recording artist, songwriter & producer for a decade before moving to NH.
 While pursuing a career in music I homeschooled my 3 kiddos and helped build our community through volunteerism and service to others.
 I sat on town committees, helped organize Earth Day Events and Independence Day Festivals, weekly local gatherings, was a board member on the Cultural Committee to bring together the many cultures of the city I lived in, and worked to improve the business zone and the art section of the city.